MatterHackers/MatterSlice/README.md

 MatterSlice
 ===========

-This is a c# command line slicing engine.
-It uses clipper for much of the heavy lifting and is has no other external dependencies.
-It is a c# port of the CuraEngine which is a c++ translation of Skienforge.
-The goal of this library is to be a fast and easy to edit slicing engine for consumer desktop 3D printers.
+MatterSlice is a C# console application that generates GCode for 3D printing.
+It is an improved c# port of CuraEngine which is a c++ translation of Skienforge.
+MatterSlice has significant improvements to code readability, numerical stability and feature generation.